 The Disability (Access to Premises – Buildings) Standards 2010 (Premises Standards) is legislation under the Disability Discrimination Act 1992.
-They came into effect on 1 May 2011.
+The standards came into effect on 1 May 2011.

-The purpose of the Disability Standards for Access to Premises is to make sure:
+The purpose of the Premises Standards is to make sure:

-The National Construction Code contains these requirements.
-It explains how buildings must be constructed.
-States and territories adopt the NCC and enforce it.
+The National Construction Code (NCC) specifies how buildings must be constructed to comply with the Premises Standards.
+States and territories adopt and enforce the NCC.

 Read more about building and construction standards

 Content ID: 67756